 The inequality in healthy life expectancy by deprivation is greater than for overall life expectancy, although healthy life expectancy measures show similar patterns to overall life expectancy.
 In areas of deprivation, a higher proportion of life is spent in poor health.
 In the most deprived areas of Stockport, the decline in health (i.e. moving to fair or bad health) starts at age 55, compared to age 71 in the least deprived areas.
 People living in deprived areas can expect to live more than a quarter of their lives in not good health (26%) compared with those in the least deprived areas who can expect to live 13% (for males) and 14% (for females) of their lives in not good health.
-Females live longer than males however, they spend more years in fair or bad health than males: 16.0 years compared with 13.5 for males respectively (as seen in Figure 11 and Figure 12).
-Trend data shows that inequalities in healthy life expectancy have not changed significantly over the last 10 years, and that a decade ago patterns were very similar with health declining in deprived areas in the early to mid-50s, compared to the early 70s in the least deprived areas.
+Females live longer than males however, they spend more years in fair or bad health than males: 16.0 years compared with 13.5 for males respectively (as seen in Figure 10 and Figure 11).

-Figure 11: Healthy life expectancy at birth for males in Stockport (2020-2022)
+Figure 10: Healthy life expectancy at birth for males in Stockport (2020-2022)

-Figure 12: Healthy life expectancy at birth for females in Stockport (2020-2022)
+Figure 11: Healthy life expectancy at birth for females in Stockport (2020-2022)